A Tale of Two Cities (musical)

 A Tale of Two Cities is a musical with book, music and lyrics by Jill Santoriello based on the 1859 novel of the same name by Charles Dickens.

-After tryouts at the Asolo Repertory Theatre in Sarasota, Florida, in October and November 2007, the show opened on Broadway on September 18, 2008, following previews from August 19 at the Al Hirschfeld Theatre.
+After tryouts at the Asolo Repertory Theatre in Sarasota, Florida, in October and November 2007, the show opened on Broadway on September 18, 2008, following previews that began on August 19 at the Al Hirschfeld Theatre.
 The musical closed on November 9, 2008, after a run of 60 performances and 33 previews.
 The show received the 2009 Outer Critics Circle Award nomination for Outstanding New Musical for its Broadway run.
 James Barbour received a 2009 Drama Desk Award nomination for his performance as Sydney Carton.